jippi/docker-pixelfed/docs/customize/build-settings.md

 # Build settings

-!!! tip "If anything is confusing, unclear, missing, or maybe even wrong on this page, then *please* let us know [by submitting a bug report](https://github.com/jippi/docker-pixelfed/issues/new) :heart:"
+!!! info "If anything is confusing, unclear, missing, or maybe even wrong on this page, then *please* let us know [by submitting a bug report](https://github.com/jippi/docker-pixelfed/issues/new) :heart:"

 !!! tip "Most of these build arguments is configurable in your `.env` file when using the `docker-compose.yml` from Pixelfed!"